s-JoL/Open-Llama/README_en.md

 - Special version of [Transformers library](https://github.com/Bayes-Song/transformers)
 - [Accelerate library](https://huggingface.co/docs/accelerate/index)
 - CUDA 11.6 or higher (for GPU acceleration)
+- Hardware configuration: currently using (64 CPU, 1000G Memory, 8xA100-80G) x N. There is a rather curious phenomenon that when more CPUs are used, the system runs slightly slower.
+I speculate this may have something to do with the multi-processing of dataloader.

 ## **Getting Started**
 ### Installation